jeffjarchow/cli-dashboard/README.md

 Choose one from the list on the right side of the screen, or specify a `--stream-title` in the command.

-#### If the graylog-dashboard executable cannot be found
+#### If the cli-dashboard executable cannot be found

-You must have the `graylog-dashboard` executable that gets installed by NPM in your `PATH`.
+You must have the `cli-dashboard` executable that gets installed by NPM in your `PATH`.
 This is usually the case after installing
 NPM in the first place but the output of `npm install` should show you where it was installed if you cannot find it:

-    /usr/local/share/npm/bin/graylog-dashboard -> /usr/local/share/npm/lib/node_modules/graylog-cli-dashboard/graylog-dashboard.js
+    /usr/local/share/npm/bin/cli-dashboard -> /usr/local/share/npm/lib/node_modules/cli-dashboard/cli-dashboard.js
-    # In this OSX example graylog-dashboard has been linked to the graylog-dashboard.js file in /usr/local/share/npm/...
+    # In this OSX example cli-dashboard has been linked to the cli-dashboard.js file in /usr/local/share/npm/...
-    # Execute /usr/local/share/npm/bin/graylog-dashboard to try it out
+    # Execute /usr/local/share/npm/bin/cli-dashboard to try it out

 ### The Dashboard in the Wild